teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 ---

-Similarly to the numerous tools available on Galaxy, the galaxy training network includes numerous workflow.
-In order to display the ones that are most relevant to your community on your community codex page, you can follow this tutorial.
+Similarly to the numerous tools available on Galaxy, numerous workflow are available on public Galaxy instances and in [Workflow Hub](https://workflowhub.eu/).
+This tutorail will take you through the steps to display the most relevant workflows on your community codex page.

-The pipeline creates an [interactive table with all workflows and their metadata](https://galaxyproject.github.io/galaxy_codex/).
+The pipeline creates an table with all the workflows.
 This table can be **filtered to only include workflows that are relevant to a specific research community**.

-The generated community-specific interactive table can be used as it and/or embedded, e.g. into the respective Galaxy Hub page or Galaxy subdomain.
+The generated community-specific table can be used as it and/or embedded, e.g. into the respective Galaxy Hub page or Galaxy subdomain.

 The pipeline is **fully automated** and executes on a **weekly** basis.
 Any research community can apply the pipeline to create a table specific to their community.